SERVICE ALERT!

 Frequently Asked Questions

-Patient Ombudsman’s role is to receive, respond to and help resolve complaints from current or former patients and residents or their caregivers about their care or experiences with public hospitals, long-term care homes and home and community care support services organizations.
-We work with all sides (patients/caregivers and the health care organization) to try and find a fair resolution.
+Patient Ombudsman’s role is to help resolve complaints from current or former patients residents or their caregivers about experiences with public hospitals, long-term care homes, home care, and community surgical and diagnostic centres.

 Your complaint must have the following elements: